deltagamer/DEGA_SUV/README.md

 Features
 =========
-* Ability to open and close Rear and Turret doors
+* Ability to open and close rear and turret doors
 * Passenger FFV
-* Bulletproof Glass
+* Bulletproof glass
-* Illuminating Dash
+* Illuminating dash
 * No scripts for turret
+* Police siren and lights
+* Unmarked versions for ViP escort

 Whats Planned
 =========

 * Skins
-* Working Side Doors
+* Working side doors
 * More vehicle kits like marked police versions

 License